kazurayam/CannotRenamePackageUnderIncludeDirectoryWhenThePageIsAlreadyThereUnderKeywordsDirectory/README.md

 # How significant is it?

 I often do refactoring of package names for code clarity.
 This restriction (I can not rename packages under Include/scripts/groovy) makes the refactoring difficult.
-This gives me an impression that KS being unprofessional.